If you are an athlete or someone who trains regularly, you’ve probably heard advice like “eat 2–3 servings of fruit a day.”

 Some Pointers

-- The number of fruits used for fruit juices depends on the water content of the fruit; therefore, the serving of that fruit will differ.
+- The number of fruits used for fresh fruit juices depends on the water content of the fruit; therefore, the serving of that fruit will differ.

 - Similarly, the serving of fruit used for making a smoothie or a shake depends on the amount of fruit used.
 Many smoothies use 2-3 servings of fruit.